griseduardo/rjs-components/README.md

 # RJS components (in development)

-The RJS components is a lib that provides reusable React components, divided in base components and composed components (that are a composition of base components).
+The RJS components is a lib that provides reusable React components, divided in:

+- Base components: general base components (in development)
+- Structure components: components that will englobe base components to create rjs components (future development)
+- Rjs components: more complex components created by composition of base components (future development)

 ## Installation